cosmos/sdk-tutorials/feegrant/index.md

 - Made a transaction with fees paid by a granter
 - Revoked an allowance

-There is a lot more that you can do with the feegrants module.
-You can add a list of allowed messages, set an expiration date and set a time duration after which the spend limit is refilled again.
-To learn more about the feegrant module and different types of allowances, check out the [feegrant module documentation](https://docs.cosmos.network/v0.44/modules/feegrant/).
+There is a lot more that you can do with the fee grants module.
+You can add a list of allowed messages, set an expiration date, and set a time duration after which the spend limit is refilled.
+To learn more about the fee grant module and different types of allowances, check out the Cosmos SDK [Fee grant module](https://docs.cosmos.network/v0.44/modules/feegrant/) documentation.